hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 Finally, its Monday, and we were able to release the working software to the customer.
 This scenario probably sounds made-up but it is not as I experienced this firsthand.
 For this scenario, below are some things that could have been done to improve the development process for the engineer and reduce the time taken to ship working software to the customer.

 * Use available tools for low-level code review.
 By low-level, I mean code style checks, syntax checks, etc.
-* Use available tools for managing external package/dependencies update, upgrade and security. {% sidenote 'dependency-bot' 'An example is [Dependabot](https://dependabot.com/).
+* Use available tools for managing external package/dependencies update, upgrade and security.{% sidenote 'dependency-bot' 'An example is [Dependabot](https://dependabot.com/).
 Dependabot creates pull requests to keep your dependencies secure and up-to-date.
 Has support for various language and for free if you are using Github.' %}
 * Invest in automated testing, be it unit tests, integration tests or even end to end tests and more importantly integrate these tests into your merge checks; one tool I personally use for this is [codecov.io](https://codecov.io).
 * Use feature toggles to manage feature roll out to customers.
 Feature Flags have a tendency to multiply rapidly, particularly when first introduced.
 They are useful and cheap to create and so often a lot are created.
-However toggles do come with a carrying cost. {% sidenote 'feature-toggle-pete-hodgson' 'A statement from Pete Hodgson [article](https://martinfowler.com/articles/feature-toggles.html) on Feature Toggles (aka Feature Flags).' %}
+However toggles do come with a carrying cost.{% sidenote 'feature-toggle-pete-hodgson' 'A statement from Pete Hodgson [article](https://martinfowler.com/articles/feature-toggles.html) on Feature Toggles (aka Feature Flags).' %}
 * Invest heavily into logging, monitoring and alerting the right people.

 ### 3. Distractions